SSD Failure Handling

-Lightbits storage handles NVMe SSD failure with Elastic Raid capability, protecting the data stored in the Lightbits storage instance with an N+1 Erasure Coding mechanism (with N+1 representing the total number of drives in the instance).
+Lightbits storage handles SSD failure with Elastic Raid capability, protecting the data stored in the Lightbits storage instance with an N+1 Erasure Coding mechanism (with N+1 representing the total number of drives in the instance).

 If one SSD is failed, or removed, this feature ensures that the storage service can continue.